flo-blockchain/proof-of-publication/README.md

 ### Problems with existing notary services

-There exist problems with the methodology of current notary services.
+There are many problems with the methods implemented by existing notary services.
 You can find them [here].

 ## Solution